Painting Tips: Painting Applications

 Before you begin, remove or cover the hinge, knob and latch with masking tape.
 If some paint does get on the hardware, wipe it away immediately with a soft, damp cloth.

 Begin by painting the top panels of the door, painting the molding edges first.
 Next, paint the center of the panel.
 The final strokes on vertical panels should be vertical; the final strokes on horizontal panels should be horizontal.
 Upon completing all panels, paint the raised areas (stiles and rails) between panels.
 Then paint the vertical stiles and the edges.

-Paint them the same way you would paint a wall or other flat surface.
+Paint flush doors the same way you would paint a wall or other flat surface.
 Paint the edges first, and then fill in the large area.
-Complete the job by painting the frame and jam.
+Complete the job by painting the frame and jamb.

 The techniques for painting porches and floors are the same as for painting any other large flat surface.

 - First, remove all the furniture from the area.